MQTT Write

 db/{method}/{table}:{format}:{compress}

-There are two methods for writing data - append and write.
-The append is recommened for the general situation of MQTT environment.
+method: There are two methods for writing data - append and write.
+The append is recommend for the general situation of MQTT environment.

-Current version of machbase-neo supports json and csv.
-The default format is json
+format: Current version of machbase-neo supports json and csv.
+The default format is json.

 • db/append/EXAMPLE means writing data to the table EXAMPLE in append method and the payload is JSON.